radareorg/r2ai/README.md

 ## Examples

-You can interact with r2ai from standalone python, from r2pipe via r2 keeping a global state or using the javascript intrepreter embedded inside `radare2`.
+You can interact with r2ai from standalone python, from r2pipe via r2 keeping a global state or using the javascript interpreter embedded inside `radare2`.

 * [conversation.r2.js](examples/conversation.r2.js) - load two models and make them talk to each other